Étienne-Émile Baulieu: RU486

-Baulieu is worldwide known for his work on RU486 (Mifepristone) and has been termed the "Father" of the abortion pill.
-Baulieu who had identified the progesterone receptor suggested to Roussel-Uclaf to modify the progesterone molecule to create an anti-progesterone.
-Georges Teutsch then synthesized an agent that became initially known as RU468 in 1980.
-Baulieu investigated the actions of this agent as an anti-progesterone steroid that proved to be able to induce early abortion and became more effective in conjunction with misoprostol.
-As a proponent of a nonsurgical approach to abortion Baulieu became an advocat RU468 even when the company withdrew from the product and propelled him into the limelight of the abortion debate.
-As an anti-progesterone RU468 also has other potential such as in the treatment of certain conditions (breast cancer, brain cancer, endometriosis, diabetes, hypertension), and the anti-cortison activity he discovered may be useful to manage depression or Cushing's syndrome.
+Baulieu was known worldwide for his work on RU486 (Mifepristone) and has been termed the "father" of the abortion pill.
+Baulieu, who had identified the progesterone receptor, suggested to Roussel-Uclaf to modify the progesterone molecule to create an anti-progesterone.
+Georges Teutsch then synthesized an agent that became initially known as RU486 in 1980.
+Baulieu investigated the actions of this agent as an anti-progesterone steroid that proved to be able to induce early abortion, and became more effective in conjunction with misoprostol.
+As a proponent of a nonsurgical approach to abortion, Baulieu became an advocate for RU486 even when the company withdrew from the product and propelled him into the limelight of the abortion debate.
+As an anti-progesterone, RU486 also has other potential such as in the treatment of certain conditions (breast cancer, brain cancer, endometriosis, diabetes, hypertension), and the anti-cortisol activity he discovered may be useful to manage depression or Cushing's syndrome.

 Longevity

-Baulieu has taken increasingly more interest in what he has called the "longevity revolution", that people are living longer, and its implications.
-As part of this, he is investigating the potential of hormonal substitution such as DHEA to increase well-being in old age.
+Baulieu took increasing interest in what he called the "longevity revolution", that people are living longer, and its implications.
+As part of this, he investigated the potential of hormonal substitution such as DHEA to increase well-being in old age.
 The "Institute Baulieu" was started in 2008 to address issues that are detrimental to health in older people.
-One focus of research in the 2020 decade is finding ways to decrease the problems of the elderly as to functioning independently.
+One focus of research in the 2020s is finding ways to decrease the problems of the elderly to function independently.

+Death

+Baulieu died at his home in Paris, on 30 May 2025, at the age of 98.